talon-one/talon_one.rb/docs/IntegrationApi.md

 Get an inventory of all data associated with a specific customer profile.

 Get information regarding entities referencing this customer profile's integrationId.
-Currently we support customer profile information and referral codes.
-In the future, this will be expanded with coupon codes and loyalty points.
+Currently we support customer profile information, referral codes and reserved coupons.
+In the future, this will be expanded with loyalty points.

 ### Example